 (B) All persons using the Deschutes River Scenic Waterway for recreational purposes shall use the developed toilet facilities provided at public recreation sites.
-An approved portable toilet shall be carried and used by overnight boating groups (1 to 16 persons in segments 1, 3 and 4; 1 to 24 persons in segment 2) that are camped more than 800 feet from a developed toilet facility or in sites where no developed toilet facility is provided.
-No person shall leave, deposit, or scatter human waste or toilet paper on the ground within the Deschutes River Scenic Waterway.
-Portable toilets shall only be dumped at facilities developed and identified especially for that purpose.
-An approved portable toilet is any non-biodegradable, rigid, durable, container designed to receive and hold human waste without leaking and equipped with openings or conventional fittings which allow the container to be rinsed and emptied into a receiving system in a sanitary manner without spills or human exposure to the waste.
+An approved portable toilet shall be carried and used by overnight boating groups (1 to 16 persons in segments 1, 3 and 4; 1 to 24 persons in segment 2) that remain, intend to remain, or display intent to remain overnight within the Deschutes River Scenic Waterway, except that this requirement shall not apply to overnight kayak trips that are entirely self-contained and not supported by other craft carrying gear.
+While present within the Deschutes River Scenic Waterway on an overnight boating basis, all persons shall, whenever practical, use either an approved portable toilet or an agency provided toilet facility for all solid human waste.
+All persons who remain, intend to remain, or display intent to remain overnight in an undeveloped camp site shall set up an approved portable toilet, ready for use, as soon as practical upon landing at the camping site to be occupied.
+No person shall leave, deposit, or scatter human waste, toilet paper, or items used as toilet paper, on the ground within the Deschutes River Scenic Waterway.
+While within the Deschutes River Scenic Waterway, portable toilets shall only be dumped at facilities developed and identified especially for that purpose.
 Plan at page 62.
-Where toilets are not provided, persons shall bury all human waste and toilet paper at least six inches below the surface of the ground in natural soil and at least 50 feet from the edge of the river or any other water source.
+Where toilets are not provided, and the situation makes it impractical to use a portable toilet, persons shall bury all human waste and toilet paper, or material used as toilet paper, at least six inches below the surface of the ground in natural soil and at least 50 feet from the edge of the river or any other water source.
+For purposes of this paragraph, the following definitions shall apply: